geofmureithi/apalis/README.md

 ## Thanks to

-- [tower] - Tower is a library of modular and reusable components for building robust networking clients and servers.
+- [`tower`] - Tower is a library of modular and reusable components for building robust networking clients and servers.
 - [redis-rs](https://github.com/mitsuhiko/redis-rs) - Redis library for rust
 - [sqlx](https://github.com/launchbadge/sqlx) - The Rust SQL Toolkit
+- [cron](https://docs.rs/cron/latest/cron/) - A cron expression parser and schedule explorer

 ## Contributing